 Visit Ålesund’s record shops

-The first one we went to was Jukebox, right in the town center.
+The first one I went to was Jukebox, right in the town center.
 It’s one of those super cool shops where the staff wear suits and while I browse through records I try to pause on ones that I know are considered cool in the hopes that no one notices that I’m actually not even a tiny bit cool.

 Visit Atlantic Sea Park